 It is not the vitamin deficiencies or dandruff, that causes hair loss.
-Some people believe that excessive hat wearing causes baldness too.
-All these myths have been proven wrong by latest research.
+Some people believe that excessive hat-wearing causes baldness too.
+All these myths have been proven wrong by the latest research.
 Vitamin deficiencies and dandruff do not cause hair loss to the extent of baldness.
 There are three main causes of hair loss, family history, age, hormonal changes.
-We need to consider all factors to find the real cause of hair loss.
+We need to consider all factors to find the real causes of hair loss.

 There are a number of common causes of hair loss as discussed below:

-Aging being the most common of all.
-As you cross 30, the hair both men and women hair loss at a faster rate.
-On an average hair grows half an inch every month, but as you age the hair growth also slows down drastically.
-That’s when the other factors, for example, your genes, emotional stress and poor diet come into play.
+Aging is the most common of all.
+As you cross 30, the hair of both men and women causes of hair loss at a faster rate.
+On average hair grows half an inch every month, but as you age the hair growth also slows down drastically.
+That’s when the other factors, for example, your genes, emotional stress, and poor diet come into play.
 When these factors start working together with the slow hair growth, a receding hairline starts to show which eventually turns into baldness.